 Following his love of Brazilian music, British trumpet player Tom Ashe moved from London to Rio de Janeiro in 2008.
 He quickly immersed himself in Rio’s vibrant brass band and street music scene that culminates in Carnival.
-Over the course of several years performing around Rio in various ensembles and teaching private lessons to adults, Tom became aware of a serious problem: children from poorer families, especially those living in Rio’s favelas (informal settlements controlled by the drugs gangs), did not have the opportunity to learn woodwind and brass instruments.
+Over the course of several years performing around Rio in various ensembles and teaching private lessons to adults, Tom became aware of a serious problem: children from poorer families, especially those living in Rio’s favelas (informal settlements controlled by drug trafficking), did not have the opportunity to learn woodwind and brass instruments.
 The main reasons for this were that: Instrumental music lessons weren’t available in most public schools; credible long-term non-governmental music education projects in poorer areas were extremely thin on the ground; brass instruments are approximately two-to-three times more expensive in Brazil than in the UK or US.

 Due to these factors, brass playing in one of the most important cities in the world for live music had become, largely, a preserve of the middle and upper class.
 In an attempt to change this dynamic, Tom moved to the Pereira da Silva favela in Santa Teresa in 2014 and started giving lessons to the local children three times a week at his house, using instruments donated by friends in the UK.
 Tom was soon joined by master percussionist Mangueirinha São Vicente of the Vila Isabel samba school, American trumpet player Joe Epstein, and many other Brazilian and international volunteer teachers.
 Favela Brass started with a group of just four children, but word quickly spread within the community and, by 2016, our 30-student band had been featured in BBC News coverage of the Rio Olympics.